-- The Patient Global Impression of Change (PGIC) scores in bardoxolone methyltreated patients relative to placebo after 100 weeks of treatment. - The Clinical Global Impression-Improvement (CGI-I) scores in bardoxolone methyltreated patients relative to placebo after 100 weeks of treatment. - To assess in bardoxolone methyl-treated patients relative to placebo the time-to-first kidney failure outcome event defined as the composite endpoint consisting of: - 30% decline in eGFR; - eGFR < 15 mL/min/1.73 m2; - ESRD (initiation of maintenance dialysis or kidney transplant).
+- The percentage of bardoxolone methyl versus placebo patients with an increase from baseline in eGFR of 30% or more after 100 weeks of treatment. - The percentage of bardoxolone methyl versus placebo patients with a decrease from baseline in eGFR of 30% or more after 100 weeks of treatment. - The distribution of changes from baseline in eGFR in bardoxolone methyl versus placebo patients after 100 weeks of treatment. - The Patient Global Impression of Change (PGIC) scores in bardoxolone methyltreated patients relative to placebo after 100 weeks of treatment. - The Clinical Global Impression-Improvement (CGI-I) scores in bardoxolone methyltreated patients relative to placebo after 100 weeks of treatment. - To assess in bardoxolone methyl-treated patients relative to placebo the frequency and time-to-first kidney failure outcome event defined as the composite endpoint consisting of: - 30% decline in eGFR; - eGFR < 15 mL/min/1.73 m2; - ESKD (initiation of maintenance dialysis or kidney transplant).

-6.2.3.
+6.2.4.
 Safety Endpoints